twistedatrocity/SWG-Mods/README.md

 ## Silent Crafting Stations Mod
 * does exactly what the name implies

-## No Squint Mod (v2 release 3/26/2018)
+## No Squint Mod (v3 release 3/27/2018)
-### Note: This mod is not compatible with other font mods that increase size, please remove those when using this one.
+<b>Note: This mod is not compatible with other font mods that increase size, please remove those when using this one.</b>
 * This mod resizes elements / increases font sizes for <b>1920x1080</b> screens (I do not have a 4k screen or I would make a separate version for those sizes).
 * Entertainer image designer has been redone so that the color palletes are easier to see.
 * Crafting windows tweaked for readability and also color pallettes.